YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVALIDRIP, Invalid read-in-progress field in Cache Record.
 Resetting and continuing.
 Region: xxxx.

 Run Time Error: This indicates that the read-in-progress field corresponding to a particular global buffer had an invalid value.
 The read-in-progress field usually indicates whether this global buffer is currently being read into from disk or not, and hence takes on two values only.
-Whenever the field takes on any value outside of these two, GT.M detects the situation and corrects it in addition to logging this incident in the operator log.
+Whenever the field takes on any value outside of these two, YottaDB detects the situation and corrects it in addition to logging this incident in the operator log.

 Action: Report the operator log message with any other relevant information to your YottaDB support channel.